pragmagrid/lifemapper-server/docs/UpdatingCombinedSystem.rst

    # reboot

 #. **Check log files** After the frontend boots up, check the success of
-   initialization commands in log files in /tmp:
+   initialization commands in log files in /tmp (these may complete up to 5 minutes after reboot).
+The post-99-lifemapper-lm*.log files contain all the output from all reinstall-reboot-triggered scripts and are created fresh each time.
+All other logfiles have output appended to the end of an existing logfile (from previous runs) and will be useful if the script must be re-run manually for testing:
+  * LmServer logfiles:
+     * post-99-lifemapper-lmserver.debug (calls initLM on reboot)
      * initLM.log
-  * updateDB.log,
      * installServerCronJobs.log
+     * initDbserver.log (only if new db)
-  * post-99-lifemapper-lmserver.debug
+  * LmCompute logfiles:
+     * post-99-lifemapper-lmcompute.debug  (calls initLMcompute on reboot)
      * initLMcompute.log
      * installComputeCronJobs.log
      * seedData.log
-  * post-99-lifemapper-lmcompute.debug

 #. **Remove some compute-node rpms manually**